wjc-van-es/java-8-func-prog/src/main/java/nl/vea/functionalp/examples/m01/introduction.md

 which we would reuse for all different filter criteria use cases we have.

 ##### We are used to inject data arguments into a method as argument, but what would `{filter criterium function}` look like?
-- Since java is Object-Oriented, a function would be an object as well, defined by a class and declared by an interface.
+- Since java is Object-Oriented, a function would be an object as well, implemented by a class and declared by an interface.
 - As it happens the [`Predicate<T>`](https://docs.oracle.com/javase/8/docs/api/index.html?java/util/function/Predicate.html) interface could fit the bill:
   - it has one abstract method `boolean test(T t)`, which could be implemented to examine an Apple object (as the T object) for different criteria.
-Whenever the criteria is met the method would return `true` otherwise it would return `false`.
+Whenever the criterion is met the method would return `true` otherwise it would return `false`.

 ### The second attempt [`FilteringApplesVersion02`](FilteringApplesVersion02.java)
 - This is done in [`FilteringApplesVersion02.filterApples(List<Apple> inventory, Predicate<Apple> predicate)`](FilteringApplesVersion02.java)
-- We separated the thing that varied: the filter criterium from the thing that stayed the same: iterating over the inventory and creating and filling a new list filled with every apple that meets the criterium.
+- We separated the thing that varied: the filter criterium from the thing that stayed the same: iterating over the inventory and creating and filling a new list filled with every apple that meets the criterion.
 - So now for each criterium we implement the `Predicate<Apple>` interface.

 #### Room for further improvement with new Java 8 features